kalisjoshua/newSlides/rest-ful.md

 <scheme>://<host>:<port>/<path>?<search>#<fragment>
 ````

-When building RESTful HTTP APIs most work will be done within the `path` and `query` portions and don't need to be concerned with the other parts of the URL.

   - The `path` should identify a resource
     + A collection of objects
     + A single object with a unique identity
   - The `query` should filter or refine what is addressed by the `path`
     + Filtering a list of object based on a criteria
     + Returning only a subset of properties on a resource

+RESTful HTTP APIs will be concerned with the `path` and `query` portions of the URI.

 ---